Bayesian operator inference for data-driven reduced-order modeling: Acknowledgments

 \section{Acknowledgments}

-The first author acknowledges the support from the ARPA-E DIFFERENTIATE Program under award DE-AR0001208 during his stay at The University of Texas at Austin and the current financial support from Sectorplan B\`{e}ta (the Netherlands) under the focus area \emph{Mathematics of Computational Science}.
-The second and third authors aknowledge the U.S. Department of Energy, National Nuclear Security Administration under Award Number DE-NA0003969; the U.S. Department of Energy AEOLUS MMICC center under award DE-SC0019303; and the Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics (Air Force Office of Scientific Research), award FA9550-17-1-0195.
+This work was supported in part by the ARPA-E DIFFERENTIATE Program under award DE-AR0001208; the U.S. Department of Energy, National Nuclear Security Administration under award DE-NA0003969; the U.S. Department of Energy AEOLUS MMICC center under award DE-SC0019303; and the Air Force Center of Excellence on Multi-Fidelity Modeling of Rocket Combustor Dynamics (Air Force Office of Scientific Research), award FA9550-17-1-0195.
+The first author also acknowledges the financial support from Sectorplan B\`{e}ta (the Netherlands) under the focus area \emph{Mathematics of Computational Science}.
+The authors express their appreciation to Dr.~Nicole~Aretz for her valuable feedback.

 {A.\arabic{equation}}